-Writer and anthropologist, Jason Hickel whose book, ‘The Divide’, debunks the myths around inequality and poverty, joined co-founder and presenter Ross Ashcroft on this week’s episode of Renegade Inc to discuss why aid programs are deliberately keeping 60% of the world’s population in poverty.
+Writer and anthropologist, Jason Hickel whose book, ‘The Divide’, debunks the myths around inequality and poverty, joined co-founder and presenter Ross Ashcroft on this week’s episode of Renegade Inc. to discuss why aid programs are deliberately keeping 60% of the world’s population in poverty.

 When we see images of poverty in countries that are rich in resources, there’s confusion.
 When we hear of the massive disparity between the world’s rich and poor, many people wonder why.
 Our understandable reaction is that the system has failed.
 But that is not the case.
 Actually the system is working perfectly.
 Inequality and poverty rage on because the economic rules have been rigged in favour of the people, organisations and countries who wrote them.

 It is now time for a truly democratic rewrite.
-If so what’s standing in the way?
+If so, what’s standing in the way?
 And how do we rethink the constraints of an outdated economic order that has caused so much pain?

-Writer and anthropologist, Jason Hickel, whose book The Divide debunks the myths that have been peddled around global inequality and poverty joined co-founder and presenter, Ross Ashcroft on this week’s episode of Renegade Inc to discuss how we got here and how we begin to redress the balance.
+Writer and anthropologist, Jason Hickel, whose book The Divide, debunks the myths that have been peddled around global inequality and poverty joined co-founder and presenter, Ross Ashcroft on this week’s episode of Renegade Inc. to discuss how we got here and how we begin to redress the balance.

 Hickel was born and raised in Swaziland, in the middle of the AIDS crisis, in the country hit hardest by the virus than any other in the world.
-His parents were medics, Hickel saw the up close and personal of devastating poverty.
+His parents were medics, Hickel saw up close and personal devastating poverty.
 He moved to the US in the late ‘90s where he completed his degree and PhD and was confronted with the complete opposite of the poverty he grew up around.

 In a world of real access and very high incomes in aggregate, he said he scrambled for explanations of how this massively divided world came to be.

-“At the time I was really persuaded initially by the story we were told by the development industry, which is that our poor countries need a little bit of aid to help them develop and ladder, poor countries are poorer because of their own internal policy problems; they need advice from the West,” said Hickel.
+“At the time I was really persuaded initially by the story we were told by the development industry, which is that our poor countries need a little bit of aid to help them develop and climb the ladder, poor countries are poorer because of their own internal policy problems; they need advice from the West,” said Hickel.
 “That persuaded me.
 I worked in India and Swaziland again after I graduated but I was never really satisfied with with the answers the development industry was giving.”

 He recognised that despite decades of interventions and trillions of dollars of aid disbursements, nothing was really getting any better.
 The Global Poverty headcount today is 4.3 billion people.
 More than four billion people – 60% of the world’s population – do not have enough money to make basic ends meet.